Shir-Nitzan/Design-mRNA-vaccine-SARS-CoV-2-variants/README.md

 # :test_tube: Designing an mRNA vaccine against SARS-CoV-2 variants
 In this work, we updated the mRNA vaccine based on the BA.2 spike! (assume that the vaccine does not work for the BA.2 variant).

-Major findings include:
+The following findings focused on each part:

-First Part - analysis between Pfizer and moderna Vaccines:
+# First Part - analysis between Pfizer and moderna Vaccines
 We found that the coding regions of the vaccines are identical in the protein level.
 On the nucleotide level, the coding regions of the vaccines are not identical.